 Take advantage of Corporation Tax relief and allowances to maximise profit and minimise your tax liabilities.
 Here’s how to make the most of your Corporation Tax allowances.

 Corporation Tax is calculated against the annual profits a business makes, and is paid to HM Revenue & Customs (HMRC) each year.
-Corporation Tax is currently set at 20% of all company profits, but will reduce to 19% in 2017 and 17% in 2020.
+Corporation Tax is currently set at 19% of all company profits.

 It pays to learn about Corporation Tax relief and allowances when starting your new business, as it can help you keep more of your profits and pay less in tax.

 Taking advantage of Corporation Tax relief and allowances isn’t tax avoidance.
 They are legally permissible allowances that businesses can use to offset some of their tax liability against the profits their business makes.

 Corporation Tax relief and allowances is a complex area, and it’s best to talk to an accountant to get a professional view on the amount of Corporation Tax you need to pay, and what allowances and relief you’re entitled to.

 As Corporation Tax is calculated on the profits a business makes, ensure that all allowable business expenses have first been deducted.
 This means you won’t have to pay tax on purchases made in the running of your business.